zabetak/calcite-tutorial/README.md

 In this tutorial, we demonstrate the main components of Calcite and how they interact with each other.
-To do this we build, step-by-step, a fully fledged query processor for data residing in Lucene indexes, and gradually introduce various extensions covering some common use-cases appearing in practice.
+To do this we build, step-by-step, a fully fledged query processor for data residing in multiple data sources.
+We chose Apache Lucene (NoSQL) and HyperSQL (SQL) as storage engines to demonstrate how Calcite can be used on top of SQL and NoSQL systems.

 The project has three modules:
-* `indexer`, containing the necessary code to populate some sample dataset(s) into Lucene to demonstrate the capabilities of the query processor;
+* `indexer`, containing the necessary code to populate some sample dataset(s) into selected storage engines to demonstrate the capabilities of the query processor;
 * `solution`, containing the material of the tutorial fully implemented along with a few unit tests ensuring the correctness of the code;
-* `template`, containing only the skeleton and documentation of selected classes, which the attendees can use to follow the real-time implementation of the Lucene query processor.
+* `template`, containing only the skeleton and documentation of selected classes, which the attendees can use to follow the real-time implementation of the query processor.

 ## Requirements